+a.
+The elections period (voting) for elective office, initiatives and referenda shall begin at 12:00 a.m. and last until 4:00 p.m. for a two week period, with the first week coinciding with the campaign period.
+The Elections Coordinator and Election Board Chair may change the dates and times of the elections with the approval of the AS Board of Directors In the event of technical issues that may occur the Elections Coordinator, Election Board Chair, and the AS Election Advisor may extend the close of elections.

+IV.
+Presentation of Results

 - a.
-The elections period (voting) for elective office, initiatives and referenda shall begin at 12:00 a.m.
-[10/28/2019] and last until 4:00 p.m. on [11/01/2019].
-The Elections Coordinator and Election Board Chair may change the dates and times of the elections with the approval of the AS Board of Directors In the event of technical issues that may occur the Elections Coordinator, Election Board Chair, and the AS Election Advisor may extend the close of elections. - a.
-In order to win election to an office, a candidate must be elected according to the procedure outlined in Section 5 of this Code. - IV.
-Presentation of Results - a.
 The Elections Coordinator, Election Board Chair, and Elections Advisor shall certify the election results and report the election results as well as public financing statements to the AS Board of Directors at the Board's next regular meeting following the elections. - b.
 Election results for which a grievance is pending at the conclusion of the elections may be certified by the Elections Coordinator, Election Board Chair, and Elections Advisor after that grievance has been resolved, and presented to the AS Board of Directors at the Board's next regular meeting.